- Contact Information

 Will I be eligible to participate in the insurance plans?

 Until the individual reaches Medicare eligibility the individual may elect to participate in the University's medical and dental plans on the same basis as if individual were a full time faculty, administration or classified staff member.
-Deductions from early retirement pay because of participation in medical and dental plans will be made on the same basis such deductions would have been made had the individual continued employment with the University.
-The individual will be covered by the University life insurance policy during the years that the salary provisions of the early retirement agreement are in effect as if individual were a full time member of the faculty, administration or classified staff.
-The amount of life benefit shall be based on the full salary upon which the amount of early retirement pay is based.
+Deductions from voluntary severance pay because of participation in medical and dental plans will be made on the same basis such deductions would have been made had the individual continued employment with the University.
+The individual will be covered by the University life insurance policy during the years that the salary provisions of the voluntary severance agreement are in effect as if individual were a full time member of the faculty, administration or classified staff.
+The amount of life benefit shall be based on the full salary upon which the amount of voluntary severance pay is based.

 Do I have to continue to work for the University?

 During the period of voluntary severance payments, the individual is not required to render any services to the University, and the University is not required to hire the individual in any capacity.
 However, during such period of voluntary severance payments, the individual may contribute services to the University upon such terms and conditions as are mutually agreeable to the University and individual who has entered into a voluntary severance agreement.
 It should also be understood that voluntary severance payments are earned income subject to taxation by the Internal Revenue Service and may be subject to consideration as income for the purposes of reduction of Social Security benefits.